donpedro/svelte-uibuilder/README.md

+# uibiulder Template: svelte-uibuilder

+This is a very simple template for using the [Svelte](https://svelte.dev/) front-end framework with uibuilder and Node-RED.
+It was adapted from the [Svelte Basic](https://github.com/TotallyInformation/node-red-contrib-uibuilder/tree/v6.0.0/templates/svelte-basic) template--keeping its functionality but using the latest versions and methodologies.

+For instructions, check out [Svelte Basic's readme](https://github.com/TotallyInformation/node-red-contrib-uibuilder/tree/v6.0.0/templates/svelte-basic#readme) (it is somewhat different as to specific file/folder descriptions, but overall usage is still the same), and especially [uibuilders' svelte docs](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/svelte).

+Note: In the latest recommended `svelte` "getting started" strategy (which uses [this repo](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-svelte)), Rollup is replaced by Vite.
+Vite's fancier dev mode doesn't rewrite changed files when it updates, which works fine when you connect directly to its dev server, but for connecting through the Node-RED/uibuilder server this means its files aren't updated.
+So, we switched to Vite's `build --watch` mode upon `npm run dev`, which does update the files, but unfortunately it doesn't trigger a browser reload after the update.
+This may be because Vite has separate modes for `development` and `build`, and apparently `build --watch` does something different from Rollup's browser refresh strategy (which is handled by `rollup-plugin-livereload`).

+So, unfortunately you have to reload the browser manually after changes.

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.